Basel Switzerland - Vacation Guide

-Other Excursions in Basel
+Other Basel Tours

 Beautiful, lush landscapes, picturesque villages and many culinary enticements surround Basel.
 The neighboring Cantons of Basel-Land and Solothurn, France's Alsace and Germany's southern Baden form an enormous nearby recreational area with endless leisure possibilities.
 In only a short time you can arrive by public transport at the Roman town of Augusta Raurica in Augst, or in Alsace for a meal, or in one of the well-known wine cellars of southern Baden.